MEANING OF SURPLUS AND DEFICIT BUDGET. A budget surplus occurs when government spending is less than government revenue in a given period of time.

 - economic tools for nation building

 - limited liability companies

 - money market

 Causes of low capital formation in West African Countries

 The causes of low capital formation in West African countries include:

-- Wasteful expenditure: Many governments in West African countries are involved in wasteful expenditure as they embark on prestigious but productive ventures thereby resulting low capital formation
+Wasteful expenditure: Many governments in West African countries are involved in wasteful expenditure as they embark on prestigious but productive ventures thereby resulting in low capital formation